Eduardo Rózsa-Flores: War

 At the start of the Croatian War of Independence, Rózsa-Flores – known then as Jorge Eduardo Rózsa – worked as a correspondent for the Barcelona newspaper La Vanguardia and the Spanish unit of the BBC World Service.
 He arrived in Yugoslavia in June 1991.
 While reporting on and witnessing the war there, his car was shot at.

 In the autumn of 1991, he joined the Croatian National Guard in Osijek as its first foreign volunteer, and he took part in several battles in Slavonia, mostly defending Laslovo, where he set up the Croatian army's First International Unit.

 He later served as a commander of the special forces.
-He was wounded three times in battle, and obtained the rank of colonel in 1993.
+He was wounded three times in battle and obtained the rank of colonel in 1993.
 Unconfirmed press reports have linked him to the deaths of two foreign journalists also in Croatia at that time, Swiss national Christian Würtenberg (who was in the First International Unit) and British photographer Paul Jenks.

 He was promoted to major and then to a colonel in the Croatian Army.

-He was officially demobilized on 31 July 1994.
+He was officially demobilised on 31 July 1994.

 Later life and death

 Rózsa-Flores obtained Croatian citizenship.
 After the war, he mostly lived in Budapest.

 Chico was the title of a feature film based on his life, in which he starred.

+He is believed to have been involved in the leaking of a speech by Ferenc Gyurcsány.
+The editor-in-chief of Kapu magazine (who distributed the material in the Hungarian press) said that he received the audio material from him.

 On 16 April 2009, Bolivian police killed Rózsa-Flores during a raid in the Las Americas hotel in Santa Cruz.
 Two others, a Hungarian national, Árpád Magyarosi and an Irish citizen, Michael Martin Dwyer, were also killed.
 Two others, Mario Tadić, a Croatian, and Előd Tóásó, a Hungarian – were arrested.
 Bolivian authorities said that Rózsa-Flores was the leader of a terrorist group which intended to assassinate Bolivian president Evo Morales.
 In 2011, members of the Police unit that performed the raid were awarded the Medal of Valor.

-After 10 years of investigation the trial is not over and the opposition leaders claim that the terrorism issue was planned and financed by the government to persecute the principal leaders of the opposition as Branko Marinković, they argue that the case is not founded and, based in law, it should be dismiss because the process prescribed.
+After 10 years of investigation, the trial is not over, and the opposition leaders claim that the terrorism issue was planned and financed by the government to persecute the principal leaders of the opposition as Branko Marinković.
+They argue that the case is not founded and, based on the law, it should be dismissed following the process prescribed.